 GOMZ "Ortagoz" 1:4,5 f=13,5 cm Review

-GOMZ "Ortagoz" 1:4,5 f=13,5 cm (russian name “ГОМЗ «Ортагоз» 1:4,5 f=13,5 см”) — one of the first Soviet lenses.
+GOMZ "Ortagoz" 1:4,5 f=13,5 cm (Russian name “ГОМЗ «Ортагоз» 1:4,5 f=13,5 см”) — one of the first Soviet lenses.
 Produced since the early 30s through the early 40s.
 For the "Fotokor №1" — the first Soviet serial camera with a film size 9x12 cm.

-For mount the lens on Nikon D3100, I needed the focusing
+To mount the lens on Nikon D3100, I needed the focusing

-helicoid and one long extension ring and the adapter M42-Nikon.
+helicoid and one long extension ring, and the adapter M42-Nikon.